… or why I’ve spent nearly 50 quid on it

 Chris covered a few refurb jobs of mine.
 He’d managed to make an excellent C64 video out of my post.
 Then, there was an Atari 800XL refurb that I’ve done.
 Again, Perifractic covered it on his channel too and it was awesome.

-After the Atari job, we’ve exchanged few emails and decided that whenever there is an opportunity to fix an “unrefurbishable” machine, we will step in and will try to cover it on either my blog or his YT chan.
+After the Atari job, we exchanged a few emails and decided that whenever there is an opportunity to fix an “unrefurbishable” machine, we will step in and will try to cover it on either my blog or his YT chan.

 The time passed and we’ve managed to create a few more articles/videos.